 13 | Section 271AAA (2): Nothing contained in sub-section (1) shall apply. |

-If the person in question agrees on the undeclared income and specifies the manner in which such income has been earned and then also provides supporting the manner in which the undisclosed income was derived, the tax, together with interest, if any, in respect of the undisclosed income earned by the assessee during a previous year No penalty under the provisions of clause (c) of sub-section (1) of section 271 shall of Income Tax shall be charged. |
+If the person in question agrees on the undeclared income and specifies how such income has been earned, and then also provides supporting how the undisclosed income was derived, the tax, together with interest, if any, in respect of the undisclosed income earned by the assessee during a previous year.
+No penalty under the provisions of clause (c) of sub-section (1) of section 271 of the Income Tax shall be charged. |

-14 | Section 271AAB (1): Where search has been initiated between 1stof July 2012 and 15th of December 2016. |
+14 | Section 271AAB (1): Where search has been initiated between the 1st of July 2012 and the 15th of December 2016. |

 a) At the rate of 10% of the undeclared income earned if: